-The Government has made legislation to acknowledge those living with serious and continuing disablement from physical and/or psychological injuries due to a Troubles-related incident.
+The Government has made Regulations to provide for a scheme to acknowledge those living with serious and continuing disablement from physical and/or psychological injuries due to a Troubles-related incident.

 The scheme will be open to people who were injured through no fault of their own living with the effects of either physical or psychological injury.

 This follows a public consultation in the Autumn, and the Government’s response to that consultation can be viewed here